urgent/thisbounty.com-events/README.md

 - Task instead of io-ts

-- Reader instead of passing props

-- setState only on success, to avoid reconciliation. setState would need to be curried and pass to every fold
+- Reader instead of passing params, setState only on success, to avoid reconciliation. setState would need to be curried and pass to every fold

+- state in useEffect deps list

+- unit testing function composition.
+Best to test the output of the unit, not the composition

+- throwing exception inside a jest async.
+Best to test if function is returned.

+- except.any instead of type of.

 ### Coming Soon